Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ### Data Flow Graph

-This section describes the overall data-flow graph specification of the LeNet design that is compiled by the AI Engine-ML compiler.
-Refer to [AI Engine-ML Graph Programming](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-graph/Introduction-to-Graph-Programming) section in the AI Engine-ML Documentation for information on ADF graphs.
+This section describes the overall data-flow graph specification of the LeNet design that the AI Engine compiler compiles.
+Refer to the [AI Engine-ML Graph Programming](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-graph/Introduction-to-Graph-Programming) section in the AI Engine-ML Documentation for information on ADF graphs.

-The overall graph definition of the design is contained in the `graph.cpp` file.
+The `graph.cpp` file contains the overall graph definition of the design.
 The following steps describe the definition of the graph.

 #### Include ADF Library
 ```